aoanla/rdsb-ps/README.md

 it runs binds to all interfaces by default, so it should be visible to everyone.)

 The present version of the scoreboard is commandline only.
-It takes 1 argument, the URL (including port) of the scoreboard to register with (it defaults to http://localhost:8000 in the assumption that you're running it on the scoreboard machine.)
+It takes 1 argument, the URL (including port) of the scoreboard to register with (it defaults to localhost:8000 in the assumption that you're running it on the scoreboard machine.)

+invoke as:

+rdsp-ps -addr=address:port

+or

+rdsp-ps

+(for the default localhost:8000)

 The webserver runs on port 80, and redirects to index.html if you connect to it with no path.